microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 ## Distributive Conditional Types

-When conditional types act on a generic type, they become _distributive_ when given a union type.
+When the type on the left of the `extends` is a generic type parameter, the conditional type becomes _distributive_ over unions.
 For example, take the following:

 ```ts twoslash